jdickson1992/jdickson1992/README.md

     - Many years ago, I *fell* into the domain of DevOps and ... *fell* in love with it!
     - I like to see DevOps as a *hat* that a developer can wear while working on certain types of problems.
     - I enjoy using my brain to think out of the box to solve problems without using the same *cooking receipt* for everything.
-- 💬 &nbsp;Ask me anything related to:
+- 💬 &nbsp;Reach out if you want to chat about:

   |    |  |
   | -------- | ------- |